oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 - Supports unit testing for SuiteScript 2.x files.
 - Provides SuiteScript 2.x stubs for SuiteScript modules.
 - Allows you to create custom stubs for SuiteScript 2.x or custom modules.
-- Supports code coverage capabilities through Jest.

 For more information about the available SuitScript 2.x modules, see [SuiteScript 2.x Modules](https://nlcorp.app.netsuite.com/app/help/helpcenter.nl?fid=chapter_4220488571.html).
-For more information about all the mockable stubs, check the CORE_STUBS list in packages\unit-testing\jest-configuration\SuiteCloudJestConfiguration.js.
+For more information about all the mockable stubs, see the CORE_STUBS list in the [Stubs](https://github.com/oracle/netsuite-suitecloud-sdk/tree/master/packages/unit-testing/stubs) folder.

 ## Prerequisites
 - Node.js version 18.14.2 LTS